govindKAG/vim-notes/vim notes.md

 - use set cursorbind to move cursors in multiple splits at once.

+- use ctrl + s <surround> to create pairs of surrounds when using surround.vim. use stty -ixon to prevent the terminal from freezing.

 ## folding

 - zf and zd to create delete code folds.
 Useful to fold out imports or some other code noise.